A Brief history of Chinese herbal medicine

 Applications of Chinese herbal Medicine

 Because Chinese herbal medicine is individualised a consultation will involve detailed questioning as well as incorporating information from palpation of the pulse and examination of the tongue.
 There is a saying in Chinese medicine ‘same disease different treatment, different disease same treatment’.
-This apparently paradoxical statement sums up that when prescribing Chinese herbal medicine it is the total picture of the disease and the way the body is responding to the disease which determines treatment, not just the symptoms of the disease alone.
-It is this perspective which allows Chinese medicine to often be successful where other approaches fail.
+This apparently paradoxical statement sums up that when prescribing Chinese herbal medicine it is the total picture of the symptoms and the persons individual constitutional characteristics which determines treatment, not just the symptoms or the name of the condition alone.
+It is this perspective which allows Chinese medicine to offer a unique insight into a persons health.